materialsvirtuallab/nano281/README.md

 In preparation for your lectures and labs, please ensure that you have your Python environment setup properly.
 You only need to do this once.
 There are alternative approaches to setting up your machine, but the approach outlined here is guaranteed to work and is reproducible.
+Your instructors would be better able to assist if there are issues in the installation.

 1. Download the Python 3.7+ version of [Miniconda](https://docs.conda.io/en/latest/miniconda.html)
    (recommended) or [Anaconda](https://www.anaconda.com/distribution/) for your